Nikolai-E/DialogDrive/PRIVACY_POLICY.md

 ## Permissions Explained

 ### Required Permissions
-- **Storage**: Save your prompts, bookmarks, and settings locally
+- **storage**: Save your prompts, bookmarks, and settings locally
-- **ActiveTab**: Access the current tab to paste prompts into AI chat interfaces
-- **Scripting**: Inject content scripts to enable pasting functionality
+- **tabs**: Query the active tab to send paste/capture messages (no broad page access)
-- **ClipboardWrite**: Copy prompts to your clipboard
+- **clipboardWrite**: Copy prompts to your clipboard
+- **contextMenus**: Provide right‑click capture & paste actions
+- **notifications**: Show confirmations after save actions
+- **sidePanel**: Offer persistent workspace panel

 ### Limited Host Permissions
-- **chatgpt.com, claude.ai, gemini.google.com**: Only to enable prompt pasting
+- **chatgpt.com, claude.ai, gemini.google.com**: Only to enable prompt pasting and chat capture
-- We do not access any other websites or gather data from these sites
+- We do not access or inject into any other domains

 ## Data Security